Users can be managed from a few places, depending on your role:

-All designers can view and search through a complete list of users from the Users view in Appian Designer.
+All developers can view and search through a complete list of users from the Users view in Appian Designer.
 You can search by full name, username, and email.
 Appian returns any results that contain the search criteria.
 You can also sort the users grid by these three fields.

 To access the Users view: